AviatrixSystems/Docs/HowTos/transit_gateway_peering_with_private_network_workflow.rst

   :keywords: Transit Gateway Peering, Aviatrix Transit network, Private Network, Transit Gateway Peering with Private Network, Azure ExpressRoute, AWS Direct Connect

 ==============================================================
-Aviatrix Transit Gateway Peering with Private Network Workflow
+Aviatrix Transit Gateway Peering over Private Network Workflow
 ==============================================================

 Introduction
 ============

-Aviatrix Transit Gateway Peering over Private Network feature not only expands Transit Gateway peering over multi-clouds where there is a private network connectivity to on-prem or a co-location instead of Internet in a simple approach but also supports High-Performance Encryption.
-By building a Transit Gateway private peering, Aviatrix Transit Gateway forwards traffic over the private links to the other Aviatrix Transit Gateway and beyond.
+Aviatrix Transit Gateway Peering over Private Network feature expands Transit Gateway peering to across multi-clouds where there is a private network connectivity between the cloud providers via on-prem or a co-location.
+It also supports High-Performance Encryption over such private network.
+This enables customers to build high performance data networks while ensuring data privacy by encrypting data in motion.

-In addition, this solution applies to AWS Direct Connect, Azure ExpressRoute, and Google Cloud Interconnect.
+The solution applies to AWS Direct Connect, Azure ExpressRoute, and Google Cloud Interconnect for the cloud to on-prem connectivity.

-This document describes a step-by-step instruction how to build Aviatrix Transit Gateway Peering with Private Network over AWS Direct Connect and Azure ExpressRoute for R6.2 and later as an example.
-In this note, you learn how to:
+This document describes a step-by-step instruction on how to build Aviatrix Transit Gateway Peering with Private Network over AWS Direct Connect and Azure ExpressRoute for R6.2 and later releases.
+In this note, you learn the following:

 	#.
 Workflow on building underlay connectivity for private network with AWS Direct Connect